What is an HRIS System? And is it Right for Your Small Business?

 Is your business growing or expecting growth?
 Are more and more of your employees working remotely and across the country?
-How can a small or medium-sized organization manage these challenges along with new compliance obligations that accompany these changes without adding HR staff?
+How can a small or mid-sized organization manage these challenges along with new compliance obligations that accompany these changes without adding HR staff?

 Here are some top things you should consider in leveraging a Human Resource Information System (HRIS):

 - Enhanced Efficiencies/Improved Recordkeeping: Many Human Resource departments are overburdened with the administrative task of recordkeeping.
 Benefits eligibility, EEO information, I-9s, and FMLA are often tracked using a burdensome manual spreadsheet or database that is difficult and time-consuming to maintain.
 However, an HRIS will provide a single, secure repository for confidential HR information that is available 24/7 from any location with access to the internet.

 By using an HRIS, an organization can reduce time spent by HR on remedial tasks while ensuring accuracy of their records.
 An organization required to maintain security clearances or certifications can track this data in their HRIS and ensure notification when clearances and certifications are pending expiration.

 - Improved Productivity via Employee Self Service: Employee Self Service (ESS) quickly reduces HR data entry tasks, allowing staff to focus on strategic HR initiatives.
 With an HRIS employees are able to log in and manage their own data, with the ultimate approval continuing to be granted by Human Resources.
 An employee can log in and change an address, update W-4 data, emergency contact information, dependents, beneficiaries and direct deposit information.